 SAIM College, under the aegis of the South Asian Institute of Management, has been ranked among the top business schools in the country.
 It is affiliated with Pokhara University (PU) under the regulation of Pokhara University in 2010 and currently conducts the MBA (Global Business) Program.
 The MBA (Global Business) provides regular courses in the core functional areas of Finance, Human Resource Management and Marketing, and in this regard is similar to other colleges offering General MBA.
 At SAIM, students are also exposed to case analyses of global trends and business practices; instrumental in guiding the students in their career and professional success.

 With the increasing trend of globalization and the integration of economic activities of nations around the world, a rapidly developing.
 South Asia is emerging as one of the important hubs for world trade, investment, technology generation and transfer, which is expected to open up many corresponding opportunities for the region.
 Therefore, managers and the business community in Nepal can no longer remain placid and complacent.
-Managers now need to adapt and build up agile skills needed for the rapidly changing business world The MBA (Global Business) Program provides candidates a wider exposure to global environment and practices.
+Managers now need to adapt and build up agile skills needed for the rapidly changing business world The MBA (Global Business) Program provides candidates with a wider exposure to the global environment and practices.

 MBA Global Business PROGRAM STRUCTURE